lihong2303/LLM_Inception/README.md

 ![Alt Text](./Images/teaser_figure.png)

-In this paper, we propose a ...
+In this paper, we first devise a standard association benchmark based on adjective and verb association semantic concepts.
+Instead of costly data annotation and organization, we propose a convenient annotation-free reconstruction method transforming the general dataset for our association tasks.
+Furthermore, we comprehensively investigate the MLLMs’ ability and potential for associative ability.

 ## Dataset